-Funding Opportunity Title: School-Based Behavioral Health Services Comprehensive Expansion (Pilot 1) Funding Opportunity Number: RM0 SBH072123 Opportunity Category: Competitive DBH Branch/Division Unit: Prevention and Early Intervention Division DBH Administrative Unit Child and Youth Services Program Contact: Charneta C. Scott, Ph.D., Project Manager 202-654-6175 charneta.scott@dc.gov Program Description: The Department of Behavioral Health (DBH) is soliciting applications from District of Columbia Public Charter Schools to hire a licensed clinician to provide school-based behavioral health services.
+Funding Opportunity Title: School-Based Behavioral Health Services Comprehensive Expansion (Pilot 1B) Funding Opportunity Number: RFA RM0 SBH102723 Opportunity Category: Competitive DBH Branch/Division Unit: Prevention and Early Intervention Division DBH Administrative Unit: Children and Youth Services Program Contact: Charneta C. Scott, Ph.D., Project Manager 202-654-6175 charneta.scott@dc.gov Program Description: The Department of Behavioral Health (DBH) is soliciting applications from District of Columbia Public Charter Schools to hire a licensed clinician to provide school-based behavioral health services.
 A school may provide services based on its projected capacity to hire and place a full- time licensed clinician in the school building.
-The school- hired clinician shall be responsible for the implementation of services within the Comprehensive School Behavioral Health model.
-Core funding will support the clinician's salary and a portion of the supervisor's salary in the amount of \$16,667.
-Eligible Applicants: A DC public charter school that has not been partnered with a Community Based Organization through the School Behavioral Health Program and does not have an agreement with DBH to place a DBH-hired behavioral health provider at their school.
-Eligible to participate in District-funded programs (not debarred) as evidenced by an exclusion verification; Located within the District of Columbia; and The school shall agree to use these funds to supplement and not supplant existing behavioral health services.
+The school-hired clinician shall be responsible for the implementation of services within the Comprehensive School Behavioral Health model.
+Core funding will support the clinician's salary and a portion of the supervisor's salary in the amount of \$16,667 for a 1:6 (supervisor to clinician) ratio.
+Eligible Applicants: A DC public charter school that: has not been partnered with a Community Based Organization (CBO) through the School Behavioral Health Program or has been partnered with a CBO yet has a clinician vacancy for 12 months or more as of 9/30/2023 or has had a CBO partnership disruption.
+Eligible to participate in District-funded programs (not debarred) as evidenced by an exclusion verification.
+3. Located within the District of Columbia.
+4. Agree to use these funds to supplement and not supplant existing behavioral health services.
+Anticipated Awards: Up to 47.
+The number of awards may decrease based on the ongoing school matching of existing partners.
+Anticipated Amount Available: \$4,200,212.34 Floor Award Amount: N/A Ceiling Award Amount: \$89,366.22 for FY24 prorated and funds are subject to availability